Glühwein

 Health Benefits

-- Citrus components provide vitamin C for immune system support, particularly beneficial during winter months
+- Citrus components provide vitamin C and immune support

 Buying Guide